Becky139/Battleship/README.md

 - Content Requirements:
     - The user will be looking for:
         - Clear and concise instructions.
-        - A consistent theme, such as Halloween
+        - A consistent theme, and game play.
 - Functionality Requirements:
     - The user will be able to:
         - Enter either a letter or a whole word if they think they know it.